supersuper2/CST8916FinalProject/README.md

 ## Reflection

 In this assignment, we explored the development process of setting up a pipeline from an IoT device to the Azure cloud.
-Initially, we faced challenges using Java due to limited library support and build tool issues, leading us to switch to Python, which proved to be more efficient, lightweight, and better supported.
-Navigating the Azure Portal also presented difficulties due to its complexity and specific service requirements.
-Ultimately, with the help of step-by-step resources, we successfully ran a batch job to process sensor data and gained valuable insights into language choice, tooling, and Azure service configuration.
+Initially, I faced challenges using Python to create a simulution for 3 devices as I thought I needed to create a script for each, but one proved to be more efficient and effective.
+Navigating the Azure Portal also presented difficulties due to its complexity and specific service requirements, some step-by-steps guides were used for further navigation.